Ernest Hanbury Hankin: Early life

-Ernest Hankin was born in Ware, Hertfordshire, his father Rev. D. B. Hankin was later a vicar of St Jude's, Mildmay Grove in North London.
+Ernest Hankin was born in Ware, Hertfordshire, his father Rev. Daniel Bell Hankin was later a vicar of St Jude's, Mildmay Grove in North London.
 He was educated at Merchant Taylors' School from 1875 to 1882 and went to study medicine at St Bartholomew's Hospital Medical School and matriculated from St John's College, Cambridge, in 1886.
 He was a Hutchinson Student and Scholar who passed with first class in both parts of the Natural Science Tripos in 1888 and 1889.
 He took a keen interest in bacteriology and decided against a career in medicine.
-In 1890 he was elected Hutchinson Student in Pathology and by the end of the year, he was admitted as a Fellow in November.
-He obtained the degree of MA in 1893 and Sc.D. in 1905 before working under Professor Charles Roy at his Pathological Laboratory in Trinity College London.
+In 1890 he was elected Hutchinson Student in Pathology and by the end of the year, he was admitted as a Fellow of St. Johns College in November.
+He obtained the degree of MA in 1893 working under Professor Charles Roy at his Pathological Laboratory in Trinity College London.
 His early studies in bacteriology included a new staining technique using aniline dyes (1886), some studies on anthrax in collaboration with F.F.
 Wesbrook, immunity and the role of "alexins".
 He extracted an albumose fraction from anthrax cultures that he claimed suppressed the host immune system.
 Inoculation of small quantities of this albumose protein made rabbits immune to anthrax.
 He worked under Robert Koch for some time in Berlin and under Louis Pasteur in Paris before he accepted a position in India as Chemical Examiner, Government Analyst and Bacteriologist for the United Provinces, Punjab and the Central Provinces and was posted at a laboratory in Agra in 1892.
+His work as a chemical examiner often involved analysis for court cases involving poisoning of cattle and humans.
+He received a Sc.D. in 1905.

 Even early in his undergraduate years, he gained a reputation for conducting scientific experiments on himself.
 He was known for overdosing himself with medication and rolling a heated cannonball over himself in an attempt to speed up digestion.
 While on a beach at Dunwich in 1885, he saved a girl from drowning and the local newspapers hoped that he would be awarded a gallantry medal by the Royal Humane Society.
 As a bacteriologist he was associated with several others like Emanuel Edward Klein (Charles Smart Roy also worked at the Brown Animal Sanatory Institution) who were involved in a major public debate on vivisection, Hankin was seen by some press reporters as a "vivisector" who had "escaped" to India.